 The very first DDD East Midlands is being organised by Moreton Brockley and Jessica White.
 Both have been active members of the East Midlands tech scene for a number of years and have benefited through making lifelong friends, experiencing awesome events and learning.
 They are eager to celebrate the East Midlands tech community, give back where they can and encourage more people from other places to come and join them here.

-For DDD East Midlands 2020 we have a new addition to the team - Rachel Watson.
-Rachel did a fantastic job helping us host the Speakers Workshop and will be helping with correspondance in 2020.
+Rachel did a fantastic job helping us host the Speakers Workshop and will be helping with correspondance in 2020, and has been a key part of the team this last year.

 The newest member of the team, Rachel will be helping with all the DDD East Midlands correspondance, making sure the experience is as seamless as possible for sponsors and partners.
 She works for Distinct Recruitment and you can find her at a lot of the local meetups.